drubinstein/pokerl/content/docs/chapter-1/env-setup.md

 - Encounters a failure state, such as losing all their lives.
 - Reaches a predefined time or action limit, such as 100 tetriminos in Tetris,

-Pokemon is in the realm of “long episodic RL.”
+Pokémon is in the realm of “long episodic RL.”
 Long episodes mean that the agent may not get large rewards for a very long time.
 If the agent only receives large rewards at the end of an episode, it may have trouble creating long term policies.

 Imagine if in the Tic-Tac-Toe example, the grid was 100x100.
 That means the agent wouldn't receive a reward for up to a max 5000 steps.
 Imagine having to plan out a 5000 step strategy.
 It's not easy!
-Later, I'll go over how I handled rewards for Pokemon's long episodes.
+Later, I'll go over how I handled rewards for Pokémon's long episodes.

 Based on prior work, I began with an episode being a fixed number of steps.
 Over time, I tried multiple additional strategies including dynamically increasing the number of steps per episode as the agent performed important milestones.
 However, I believe an episode *should be* the based on a goal or when the agent achieves an unrecoverable state (soft-lock), e.g., such as running out of money.

-What's the **goal** of Pokemon I aimed to complete?
+What's the **goal** of Pokémon I aimed to complete?
 To be the champion!
 Therefore, I came up with a compromise.
 I created “mini-episodes.”
 An episode would be the duration of an entire game.
 However, the agent's state would periodically reset mid-episode, but the emulator state would not.

 ## Steps

 Step handles actions meant for the environment and returns observations based on a taken action, any logging info and whether or not to reset the environment.

-Our step function for Pokemon can naively be written as:
+Our step function for Pokémon can naively be written as:

 - Receive a button press action
 - Send the button press to the gameboy emulator